-In June 2015, we began providing 2,200 children in 8 school with a delicious and nutritious afternoon meal to counter the sharp drop in student attendance following the devastating April 2015 earthquake.
+Starting from June 2015 till 2016, we provided 2,200 children in 8 schools with a delicious and nutritious afternoon meal to counter the sharp drop in student attendance following the devastating April 2015 earthquake.
 The school meals have not only improved attendance and reduced drop-out rates, but are also contributing towards more engaged children that concentrate better in class.

 There was a sharp drop in child attendance immediately after the earthquake.
 Parents were scared to send their children to school, roads were blocked, and school was not the prime concern for most with destroyed homes.
 We immediately got to work.
 Our top priority was to set up Temporary Learning Centers (TLCs) in all 8 schools supported by us so that children would have a safe place to study.
 Rather than building them of tarpaulin like most organizations were doing, we chose to build classrooms with bamboo and CGI sheets so that they would last at least a couple of years.

 Despite having safe classrooms to come back to, few children showed up for weeks after the earthquake.
 In June 2015, we decided to start providing 2,200 children with a nutritious afternoon school meal to bring them back to school, and to help their mental and physical development.
 We observed a significant increase in attendance immediately after we launched the meal program.